acagastya/quotes/quotes/food-choices-are-a4f6d814/food-choices-are-a4f6d814.md

 unverified: false
 ---

-# *'Food choices are determined by many factors, but reason (even consciousness) is not generally high on the list.'*
+# *Food choices are determined by many factors, but reason (even consciousness) is not generally high on the list.*
 &mdash; Jonathan Safran Foer, <cite><abbr title="ISBN-13: 9780316069908">Eating Animals</abbr></cite>.